 For a bit more of an intense bike ride, take this longer route across the beautiful north of the New Forest, where you’ll be able to see for miles across rolling hills, magical heathland and you may even see some of our free roaming animals along the way.
 If you need a break along the way, you will be riding past some lovely country pubs and cafes.

-We have miles of off-road tracks, where you can enjoy easy and relaxed cycling and see thousands of free-roaming ponies and cattle, perfect for families or those simply wishing to enjoy a leisurely ride at their own pace.
+We have miles worth of off-road tracks, where you can enjoy easy and relaxed cycling and see thousands of free roaming ponies and cattle, perfect for families or those simply wishing to enjoy a leisurely New Forest bike ride at their own pace.

-If you’re based in Burley you can hire a bike from Forest Leisure Cycling and enjoy riding one of their many suggested routes from the village.
-Or you can follow our Burley Hill Fort route, which is just over 9 miles and loops all the way around Burley Village, where you will cycle on the old railway and over Castle Hill..
+If you’re based in Burley you can hire a bike from New Forest Cycling and enjoy riding one of the many suggested routes from this lovely village.
+Or you can follow our Burley Hill Fort route, which is just over 9 miles and loops all the way around Burley Village, where you will cycle on the old railway and over Castle Hill.

 Off-road cycling